-Does Blue Cross Blue Shield Cover the Cost of Drug Addiction Treatment?
+Does Blue Cross Blue Shield Cover the Cost of Drug Rehab?

 As a global healthcare provider offering insurance coverage to over 106 million members in every state in the United States, Blue Cross Blue Shield (BCBS) operates 36 independent companies that are locally operated and community based.
 In California, the BCBS providers are Anthem Blue Cross and Blue Shield of California.